yuhanlyu/experimental/search/binary-search/README.md

 SearchBenchmark/BSearch/1048576             212 ns        212 ns    3304502

 The biased search is fastest method among all methods.

+Compare STLSearch with BiasedSearch when the set size is 1048576, the running time of STLSearch is 210 - 51(random numbe generation) = 159, and the running time of BiasedSearch is 167 - 51 = 112.
+Hence, biased search method reduced the running time by 30$.

 ### Result of perf stat
 Here is the perf stat for biased search